 - If travel is to/from any other country, this must be administered by a vet 1-5 days (between 24 and 120 hours) before re-entry to the UK and recorded in the AHC.
 DEFRA also recommends a second treatment be given within 28 days of returning.

-- Tick treatment is no longer mandatory for any species but is strongly advised, both when here in the UK, and also while travelling abroad.
+- Tick treatment is no longer mandatory for any species but is strongly advised by us at Forest Vets, both when here in the UK and also while travelling abroad.

-Please remember that you are responsible for ensuring your pet meets the rules for travelling.
+Please remember that you are responsible for ensuring your pet from Essex meets the rules for travelling.